Making Sense of the Rising Demand for Extended Nightly Stays

 Whether you’re out for business or pleasure, you deserve worry-free travels.
 It’s pricey enough having to get to where you’re going, stay fed, and make the most out of the time you have—the last thing you need is to run into trouble when booking a hotel.

-The hotel scene can be pricey, and often distracts from work or immersion into the local scene.
 Short-term rental spaces aren’t doing much better, as the industry faces legal challenges from homeowners and city officials around the world.
 All told, people looking to visit an urban hub for a week or two at a time often find their options limited.

 Taken from Hotel-R.net